 For smooth machining, the CNC prereads the NC statement to be performed next.
 This operation is referred to as buffering.
-In cutter compensation mode (G41, G42), the NC prereads NC statements two or three blocks ahead to find intersections.
+During AI advanced preview control mode, the CNC prereads not only the next block but also the multiple blocks.
+And in the cutter compensation mode (G41, G42), the CNC prereads the NC statements two or three blocks ahead to find intersections even if the CNC is not in AI advanced preview control mode.
 Macro statements for arithmetic expressions and conditional branches are processed as soon as they are read into the buffer.
+Therefore, the timing of the macro statement execution is not always the specified order.

-Blocks containing M00, M01, M02, or M30, blocks containing M codes for which buffering is suppressed by setting parameters No.3411 to No.3420, and blocks containing G31 are not preread.
+At the blocks containing M00, M01, M02 or M30, blocks containing M-codes for which buffering is suppressed by setting parameter (No.3411-3432), and blocks containing prevention buffering G codes such as G53, the CNC stops to preread the NC statement after that.
+Then, the stop of the macro statement execution is guaranteed until such M codes or G codes complete its execution.